open-oni/open-oni/docs/install/docker.md

 production. *This is okay!* It's a bad idea if you are new to devops, but if you understand the risks and you test things very carefully, advanced use-cases can work this way.
 Just make sure you know the risks you can run into.

+## Bot Protection

+Open ONI can optionally gate expensive paths (search, large files, or anything you choose) behind a challenge proxy — either Cloudflare Turnstile (via TPS) or Anubis proof-of-work.
+It is off by default and entirely opt-in.
+See [Bot Protection](/docs/install/bot-protection.md) for the full setup.

 ## Management